alburezg/rsocsim_workshop_paa/README.md

 piece-wise exponential distribution.
 The waiting time until each event occurs is randomly generated according to the associated demographic rates.
 The individual’s next event is the one with the shortest waiting time.

 At the end of the simulation, population files that contain a list of everyone who has ever lived in the population are created.
 In these files, each individual is an observation in a rectangular data file with records of demographic characteristics for the individual, and identification numbers for key kinship relations.
-SOCSIM models “closed” populations.
-Individuals may enter and exit the simulation only by (simulated) birth and death.
+SOCSIM models “closed”
+populations: Individuals may enter and exit the simulation only by (simulated) birth and death.

-SOCSIM has been used extensively in social science research to study, among other things, dynamics of kin availability Verdery and Margolis (2017), generational overlap Alburez‐Gutierrez, Mason, and Zagheni (2021), and kin loss Snyder et al. (2022).
+SOCSIM has been used extensively in social science research to study, among other things, dynamics of kin availability (E. A. Hammel 2005;
+Kenneth W. Wachter 1997; Verdery and Margolis 2017), generational overlap (Margolis and Verdery 2019; Alburez‐Gutierrez, Mason, and Zagheni 2021), and kin loss (Zagheni 2011; Verdery et al. 2020; Snyder et al. 2022).

 # 1. Setup